Spl0itable/nosflare/README.md

 *Optionally, edit the `blockedPubkeys` or `allowedPubkeys ` and `blockedEventKinds` or `allowedEventKinds` to either blocklist or allowlist pubkeys and event kinds.*

+ℹ️ How blocklisting and allowlisting works: If pubkey(s) or event kind(s) is in blocklist, only that pubkey(s) or event kind(s) will be blocked and all others allowed.
+Conversely, if pubkey(s) or event kind(s) is in allowlist, only that pubkey(s) and event kind(s) will be allowed and all others blocked.

 We'll use `esbuild` to bundle the worker script:

 ```